 Dr. Anderson currently resides in Edgewater with her husband, daughter, son and a their Cavalier King Charles Spaniel, Einstein and two cats named Louie and Linus.
 She enjoys traveling, SCUBA diving, biking, reading, and spending time with family and friends.

 Dr. Julie BensonAssociate Veterinarian

 Dr. Julie Benson was born and raised in Raleigh, NC.
 She went to the University of North Carolina at Chapel Hill and graduated in 2003 with a B.S. in Biology and minor in Social and Economic Justice.
 After working as a veterinary technician in Chapel Hill for two years, she went on to earn her DVM from North Carolina State University College of Veterinary Medicine in 2009 with a focus in small animal medicine.

 Dr. Benson is particularly interested in internal medicine, feline medicine, pain management, cardiology, clinical pathology and radiology.
 She is a member of the American Association of Feline Practitioners.

 Outside of veterinary medicine, Dr. Benson enjoys reading, hiking, photography, and gardening.
 She lives in Annapolis with her cats.

 Dr. W. Chase Coale IIIManaging Veterinarian

 Dr. Chase Coale, a long-time resident of Anne Arundel County, worked at Greater Annapolis Veterinary Hospital during summers before graduating from the University of Maryland in 1978.
 He then earned his Doctor of Veterinary Medicine degree from the University of Florida in 1981 and came back to Greater Annapolis Veterinary Hospital full time.
 As managing veterinarian, he plays a management role as well as demonstrates continued expertise practicing veterinary medicine.
 After 23 years of general medicine, Dr. Coale has now limited his practice to surgery.
-As Director of Surgical Services, he devotes his clinical time in the pursuit of surgical-based problems — general, soft tissue, and orthopedic surgery; lameness evaluations; surgical oncology; and trauma, plastic, and reconstructive surgery.
+As Director of Surgical Services, he devotes his clinical time in the pursuit of soft tissue and general surgical-based problems, lameness evaluations, surgical oncology, and trauma, plastic, and reconstructive surgery.